captain-joni/errorformulagenerator/README.md

 ![alt text](https://github.com/captain-joni/errorformulagenerator/blob/main/pictures/pic_5.png?raw=true)

 And you will be promted with the output json, where you can extract the Latex Code of the Formula, the pythonian equation and the Latex Code Rendered, so you can check for errors again.
+The error Formula will be generated without the square root, because for longer equations it is easier to tex.
+The calculated value below will be with the square root.

 ![alt text](https://github.com/captain-joni/errorformulagenerator/blob/main/pictures/pic_6.png?raw=true)